Louis D. Brandeis Center for Human Rights Under Law: UCLA Encampments (2024)

-University of Vermont lawsuit (2021-2023)
+University of Vermont lawsuit (2021–2023)

 In 2021, the Anti-Defamation League reported that the University of Vermont had the highest number of reported anti-Semitic incidents.
 In the same year, the Brandeis Center and Jewish on Campus filed a complaint against the University of Vermont alleging that the university fostered a hostile environment for Jewish students, and did not respond adequately to anti-Semitic incidents.
-The complaint argued that students were excluded from organizations on campus for being Jewish, students threw rocks at a dorm that housed Jewish students, and that a teaching assistant bragged on social media about subtracting participation points from Jewish students.
-Initially, the university attempted to push back against the allegations of anti-Semitism; university President Suresh Garimella stated that “the uninformed narrative published this week has been harmful to UVM” and that the investigation “painted our community in a patently false light.”

-In April 2023, the Education Department’s Office for Civil Rights (OCR) identified areas of concern within the university’s policies that “...have allowed a hostile environment for...Jewish students to persist at the university."
-OCR officials noted that “it does not appear that the university...took action...until after the commencement of OCR’s investigation."
-The university agreed to settle the complaint, resolving to edit their discrimination and harassment policies and provide extra training to staff and students “on the prohibition of harassment based on national ancestry."
-“In the wake of a landmark settlement with the federal government, there has been a remarkable evolution in visible support for Jewish students,” stated UVM Hillel Executive Director Matt Vogel.
+In April 2023, the Education Department's Office for Civil Rights (OCR) identified areas of concern within the university’s policies that "have allowed a hostile environment for...
+Jewish students to persist at the university."
+OCR officials noted that "it does not appear that the university... took action... until after the commencement of OCR's investigation."
+The university agreed to settle the complaint, resolving to edit their discrimination and harassment policies and provide extra training to staff and students "on the prohibition of harassment based on national ancestry."

-“We view [the Vermont agreement] as a success, and it’s our understanding that there’s been a dramatic difference on that campus as a result of the resolution,” remarked Kenneth L. Marcus.